-New clients of the Law Office of Bryan Fagan, PLLC are asked to fill out some paperwork that will provide our attorneys with information about our new clients and their families.
-This questionnaire goes through some basics: your name, your address, the names and ages of your children and similar questions are asked of you.
-Providing us with this information allows our attorneys and staff to hit the ground running in terms of starting work on your case as soon as possible.
+New clients of the Law Office of Bryan Fagan, PLLC, are asked to fill out some paperwork to provide our attorneys with information about our new clients and their families.
+This questionnaire goes through some basics: your name, address, the names and ages of your children, and similar questions are asked of you.
+Providing us with this information allows our attorneys and staff to hit the ground running to start work on your case as soon as possible.

-One area of our new client questionnaire that is somewhat more interesting in my opinion is one where we ask new clients about any skeletons in their closet.
+One area of our new client questionnaire that is somewhat more interesting, in my opinion, is one where we ask new clients about any skeletons in their closet.
 Basically, we want to know if there is anything out there that the opposing party may seek to use against you as far as evidence is concerned.
-Typically this section will remain blank but every once in a while a client will share information that may be potentially harmful to their case.
+Typically this section will remain blank, but every once in awhile, a client will share information potentially harmful to their case.

-From my experience the most frequently cited “skeleton” is an arrest for operating a motor vehicle while under the influence of alcohol.
-While the crime itself is something that bears its own consequences to you in terms of the law, a person’s decision to get behind the wheel and drive a car while intoxicated can have much further reaching effects.
-If you have a DWI or DUI in the recent past then you will want to stick around and read the remaining portions of this blog post on that very subject.
+From my experience, the most frequently cited “skeleton” is an arrest for operating a motor vehicle while under the influence of alcohol.
+At the same time, the crime itself is something that bears its own consequences to you in terms of the law, a person’s decision to get behind the wheel and drive a car while intoxicated can have many further-reaching effects.
+If you have a DWI or DUI in the recent past, then you will want to stick around and read the remaining portions of this blog post on that very subject.

 Substance Abuse and its potential impact on a family law case

 The key aspect of this whole discussion for you as a parent to understand is that a DUI or DWI all comes down to your ability to make positive decisions for your child.
-The safety of your child is the most important thing for a court to consider when making decisions surrounding the living arrangements and care of your children.
-If your children are safe and are not being exposed to neglect or abuse of some sort then you can do a lot worse as a parent.
+Your child's safety is the most important thing for a court to consider when making decisions surrounding the living arrangements and care of your children.
+If your children are safe and are not being exposed to neglect or abuse of some sort, then you can do a lot worse as a parent.

-Parents in Family Law Cases share in the responsibilities of raising a child
+Parents in Family Law Cases share the responsibilities of raising a child.

-The standard by which a court will make a decision as far as custody is concerned is determining what will be in your child’s best interests.
-This is a purposefully vague and open ended standard that allows your judge to make determinations on a fact specific basis.
-The consistency and safety of your home environment is just one of the many factors that a judge will consider.
+The standard by which a court will decide as far as custody is concerned is determining what will be in your child’s best interests.
+This is a purposefully vague and open-ended standard that allows your judge to make determinations on a fact-specific basis.
+Your home environment's consistency and safety are just one of the many factors that a judge will consider.

 A conviction or charge for DWI or DUI can present a judge with the challenge of deciding how much weight to apply to this sort of behavior.
-If your DUI or DWI occurred many years ago and you have no re-occurrence of having driven under the influence then your ability to have a more “standard” possession schedule and rights/duties split increases.
-However, if the judge notes that your DUI or DWI has occurred recently then this would draw into serious question your ability to effectively and safely manage the affairs of your child.
+If your DUI or DWI occurred many years ago, and you have no re-occurrence of having driven under the influence, your ability to have a more “standard” possession schedule and rights/duties split increases.
+However, if the judge notes that your DUI or DWI has occurred recently, then this would draw into serious question your ability to effectively and safely manage the affairs of your child.

-One thing that parents often take for granted is that to have a “standard” possession order with your child that you must be able to provide transportation.
-If you have a recent DUI or DWI and are not able to drive currently then the opposing party in your case has a good chance to be able to lobby the court to order at least temporary supervised visits between you and your child.
-The reason being is that a court will not be able to trust that you can transport your child safely due to the recent occurrence of your alcohol related crime.
+Parents often take for granted that to have a “standard” possession order with your child, you must be able to provide transportation.
+If you have a recent DUI or DWI and are not able to drive currently, then the opposing party in your case has a good chance to be able to lobby the court to order at least temporary supervised visits between you and your child.
+The reason is that a court will not trust that you can transport your child safely due to the recent occurrence of your alcohol-related crime.

 Questions on DUI or DWIs and how they can affect your family law case?
 Contact the Law Office of Bryan Fagan, PLLC

-If you have any additional questions for one of our licensed family law attorneys please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-A free of charge consultation with one of attorneys is only a phone call away and can provide you with peace of mind and answers to your questions.
+If you have any additional questions for one of our licensed family law attorneys, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+A free-of-charge consultation with one of the attorneys is only a phone call away and can provide you with peace of mind and answers to your questions.

 Other Articles you may be interested in: